 - Emotional maturity

-Applicants are notified of the department’s decision within six weeks after the final scheduled interview day.
+Applicants are notified of the department’s decision within four weeks after the final scheduled interview day.
 Candidates will be notified, in writing, of the decision.
-If admitted, candidates will be notified of their placement in a class year and receive a transfer credit summary.
+If admitted, candidates will be notified of their placement in a class year.
 Should students qualify, acceleration may be possible into an earlier graduation class.

 Some candidates may be placed on our waitlist and will remain there until a spot becomes available, up until the start of classes.
 Once classes start, anyone left on the waitlist will be denied admission for that cycle and will have to reapply to the program during the next admissions cycle.